El-Daro/valve-source-tools/docs/FAQ.md

 Install the modules on your system:
 1. Click on the `<> Code` button in the top-right corner of this page, choose **"Download ZIP"** and save it anywhere you want;
 2. Unpack the zip to a directory of your choosing;
-	- Make sure to avoid whitespaces in the path
+	- Make sure to avoid whitespaces in the path.
 3. Launch PowerShell CLI in the directory where the zip was unpacked to;
 4. Run `.\setup.bat`

 Now these modules will be available whenever you launch PowerShell.

 ### Decompiling maps

 - See [decompiling maps](/README.md#bsp-decompilers) section.

-## Usage Examples

 ### Getting help